catalyzeio/paas-cli-reference/source/paas/cli/sections/dashboard.md

 Usage: `catalyze dashboard [OPTIONS]`

-  Open the Catalyze dashboard in your browser.
+  Open the Catalyze dashboard in your browser

 Options: